single woman traveling alone to Thailand jan 2013 for 8wks. Advice? Transport? Guide needed? Transport? Research

 Just so you know I am a professor and have lived and worked in different areas in Thailand for about five years (and other parts of Asia for seven more).
 I am an older guy and this is the same advice I would give to my daughter.
 Actually, I would try to convince her to not go to Thailand alone.

 Thailand is a beautiful country but be safe when you go there.
-If you want more details you can write me here. almost 7 years ago
+If you want more details you can write me here. about 8 years ago

 I agree to whatever he warned u.
 But it doesn't mean it s dangerous here.

 Transportation here is almost comfortable but it is depend on when and the location u r living . bts skytrain ,mrt tube in bkk would be more safe than taxi.
 U need to b careful if u travel alone.
 It s better to take public transportation if u dont wanna rent personal car.
 If u bring smart phone with u it would be wonderful for guide.
-Many app developer here makes many app help u to be convenient to be here. almost 7 years ago
+Many app developer here makes many app help u to be convenient to be here. about 8 years ago

 Plz b careful.
 Do not take the local tuk tuk as the drivers there will surely cheat .
 It's safer and cheap in a taxi.
 We three girls had gone there recently and the travel agency duped us .
 If anyone tells u about some lucky Buddha do not believe .
 Try not to trust anyone u meet.
 Always carry a map with you.
 Before u try any fruits in the streets ask for the price coz I saw them charge a lot from a group of foreign ladies and when she protested the seller threw a mango on on of the ladies face.
 They tried to report to a policeman but it was useless.
 As most the policemen out there do not understand English.
-It is indeed a beautiful place to visit but there are some people out there who will try and cheat. almost 7 years ago
+It is indeed a beautiful place to visit but there are some people out there who will try and cheat. about 8 years ago